CCT-token/compiler-compiler-technology/README.md

 After the Compiler Compiler System runs, it creates a program
 that is ready to compile source code and also it is
-ready to generate syntax controlled binary, as well as it is
+ready to generate Compiler Compiler(CC) syntax controlled binary, as well as it is
-ready to decompile binary to its original definition.
+ready to decompile the binary to its original definition.

-The Compiler Compiler System's important feature of generating
+The Compiler Compiler System's (CCS) important feature of generating
-syntax controlled binary and then decompling that binary to its
+CC syntax controlled binary and then decompling that binary to its
 original form will prove to provide solutions to many technological
-slowdowns; Compilation, Interoperability, Obfuscation, Security,
+slowdowns: Compilation, Interoperability, Obfuscation, Security,
 Content Management, Scaleability, Standardization.
-These areas, as well as their solutions, will be discussed further down.
+These areas, as well as their solutions, will be discussed below.

 The Compiler Compiler System is a **tool**.